fletchjp/MERG-Arduino-Software/EVENTS.md

 I have been able to get the CBUS long message codes running and exchanging text messages.
 I now need also to update my codes to keep up with some changes in the Arduino CBUS libraries, affecting also the DUE codes.

+I have been making some new examples in the StateMachine folder

 ## August 2021

 I have added a set of analog buttons to the TOTEM equipment and modified the CBUS CANTOTEM code to read them.